icon icon

 Urinary Frequency - A Brief Overview

 If either of these two parameters are shifted, you could be facing urinary incontinence or overactive bladder syndrome.
-These could be caused because of various reasons such as the bladder not contracting fully, the bladder not emptying fully, nerve damage and diabetes.
+These could be caused because of various reasons, such as the bladder not contracting fully, the bladder not emptying fully, nerve damage and diabetes.

-Most commonly higher frequency of micturition is caused by Overactive Bladder Syndrome.
+Most commonly, a higher frequency of micturition is caused by Overactive Bladder Syndrome.
 This occurs when the bladder contracts (causing urination) even when it does not have to—such as when it is only half or quarter full of urine.
 This results in an increased need to go to the toilet even when there is not much actual urine to dispense.

 When The Urine Frequency Is Considered Abnormal

 When was the last time you sat and pondered about your urination?
-If the answer is something like just this morning, or yesterday; if you’re always thinking about urinating, if you’re always on the lookout for a toilet, if you’re nervous about malls and parties because “What if the line in the toilet is too long?” or you’re here, reading this blog, because you googled something like ‘natural urination frequency’, chances are you are suffering from incontinence or overactive bladder syndrome.
+If the answer is something like just this morning or yesterday; if you’re always thinking about urinating if you’re always on the lookout for a toilet, if you’re nervous about malls and parties because “What if the line in the toilet is too long?” or you’re here, reading this blog, because you googled something like ‘natural urination frequency’, chances are you are suffering from incontinence or overactive bladder syndrome.

-According to a research we conducted, most people suffer from frequent urination for nearly 1.5 years before speaking about it to family or consulting a doctor.
+According to research conducted, most people suffer from frequent urination for nearly 1.5 years before speaking about it to family or consulting a doctor.
 While we understand the embarrassment and fear that comes with the symptoms of frequent urination, not treating it can only make matters worse.

-Thus, if you feel like you no longer have a normal urination frequency, or your work/life/sleep are disturbed due to constant visits to the toilet, it may be a good idea to visit the doctor.
+Thus, if you feel like you no longer have a normal urination frequency, or your work/life/sleep is disturbed due to constant visits to the toilet, it may be a good idea to visit the doctor.

 The doctor will require details from you on the urinary frequency and urgency you have been experiencing.
 It is thus a good idea to record the following before visiting them: